swrobel/discourse-heroku/README.md

 might as well use Postgres 9.2 although discourse will work with 9.1, which is Heroku's default at time of writing

-`heroku addons:add mandrill:starter rediscloud:20 scheduler`
+`heroku addons:add mandrill:starter rediscloud:20 memcachier:dev scheduler`

-mandrill is for email delivery, although the free mailgun or sendgrid plans will work as well (just update the appropriate config vars).
+mandrill is for email delivery, although the free mailgun or sendgrid plans will work as well (just update the appropriate config vars). memcachier is for rails cache storage.

 `heroku labs:enable user-env-compile`